kayak/attributions/README.md

 ## Usage

+* `AttributionViewController` - is a subclassed UITableViewController that lists all the Attributions.
+It has two public members:
+  * `attributionStyle` - an `AttributionStyle` struct used to modify styles (described below)
-* `AttributionViewController` - contains an `attributionStyle: AttributionStyle` public member variable, and a public `func setAttributions(from sections: [AttributionSections])`.  `setAttributions(from sections:)` compiles all input JSON files, and populates a UITableView with the data.
+  * `func setAttributions(from sections: [AttributionSections])` - creates and compiles Attributions from all input JSON files, and populates a UITableView with the data.
+* `AttributionStyles` - is a struct that controls some styling options.
+    * `textColor: UIColor` - `black` by default
+    * `rowHeight: CGFloat` - `44` by default
-* `AttributionStyles` - is a struct containing the following mutable parameters: `textColor: UIColor`, `rowHeight: CGFloat`, and `statusBarStyle: UIStatusBarStyle`.
-Some or all the style parameters  can be specified when instantiated.
-If not specified, default styles are used.
+    * `statusBarStyle: UIStatusBarStyle`. - `.default` by default Some or all the style parameters  can be specified when instantiated.
+If a parameter is not specified, the default style is used.
-* `AttributionSections` - is a struct used to define the input JSON Attribution file.
-Each file is treated as its own section. `AttributionSection` has two member variables and is initialized with `AttributionSections(file: URL, description: String)`
+* `AttributionSections` - is a struct used to define each input JSON Attribution file.
+Each file is treated as its own section.
+  * `file` -  URL specifying location of Attribution JSON file
+  * `description` - String describing the file (i.e. "Carthage")

 To incorporate Attributions into your project, add the compiled Attribution JSON files to the project.
 Instantiate an AttributionViewController object `let controller = AttributionViewController()`, and set `controller.attributionStyles()`.
-Build an array of `AttributionSections`.
-For example  from the compiled Attribution JSON files.
+Build an array of `AttributionSections` from the compiled Attribution JSON files.
 Then call `controller.setAttributions(from: [AttributionSections])`.
 Lastly, add the AttributionViewController to the desired `UINavigationController`.
 For more details, please reference the AppDelegate in the Example App provided.

 ![Framed Screenshot](https://github.com/kayak/attributions/blob/SourceCode/Screenshots/SampleUsageCode.png)